DOLEARY85/Currency-Switching-Power-BI/README.md

 We’ll need to source the conversion rate details from primary currency (EUR) to other currencies.
 For this example I only need EUR to GBP and EUR to USD.

-So, we might end up with a currency table that looks like the below.
+Wwe might end up with a currency table that looks like the below.
 As EUR is our primary currency and will not need any conversion, it has been given a value of 1.

 ![image](https://github.com/DOLEARY85/Currency-Switching-Power-BI/assets/126701906/f4dfb4af-25e6-4fbc-8187-c4347bbc7cc3)

 Now we have our conversion rates, we next need to create a field in our financial data that converts the 'Amount' column to a single currency.
 For this we’ll leverage Power Query.

-The process involves using merging the 'Currency Table' with the 'Financial Data' through an inner join, linking the 'Currency Code' columns.
+The process involves merging the 'Currency Table' with the 'Financial Data' through an inner join, linking on the 'Currency Code' columns.

 ![image](https://github.com/DOLEARY85/Currency-Switching-Power-BI/assets/126701906/4158cbce-1908-4546-9f32-cfb26dddc5f4)